Contact form

 For the Diwali Forever stamp project, William J. Gicker of Washington, DC was the Art Director.
 Photograph of the oil filled earthen diya (lamp) with burning wick in full glow, featured on the stamp was clicked by ace photographer Sally Andersen-Bruce of New Milford, Connecticut.
 The whole stamp, keeping earthen diya at the center, with glitter of gold dust and glimpses of colorful flower petals at the base was designed by Greg Breeding of Charlottesville, Virginia.
 Each of Diwali Forever stamps was of worth 47 Cents.

-President Obama lighting traditional Diwali lamp (Source: Internet)
+President Obama lighting traditional Diwali lamp in 2016 (Source: Internet)

 “To all who are celebrating the festival of lights across America and around the world, happy Diwali.
 As Hindus, Jains, Sikhs, and Buddhists light the diya, share in prayers, decorate their homes, and open their doors to host and feast with loved ones, we recognize that this holiday rejoices in the triumph of good over evil and knowledge over ignorance.
 It also speaks to a broader truth about our shared American experience.
 It's a reminder of what's possible when we see beyond the differences that too often divide us.
 It's a reflection of the hopes and dreams that bind us together.
 And it's a time to renew our collective obligation to deepen those bonds, to stand in each other's shoes and see the world through each other's eyes, and to embrace each other as brothers and sisters - and as fellow Americans.